Types of MMOs

 MMO Fighting Games

-I have to admit that multiplayer online brawlers and fighting games aren’t a completely new concept.
-I know of at least two upcoming games, For Honor and Absolver, that hope to deliver online melee action between three or four players.
-However, I think we will start seeing online fighting games with much bigger scale.
-MMO brawlers could be something like a bigger version of Super Smash Bros., while MMO fighting games could deliver an actual war simulator, where hundreds of players come together to defend against an invading army in real-time.
+Multiplayer online brawlers and fighting games aren’t a completely new concept.
+However, we could start seeing online fighting games with much bigger scale.
+MMO brawlers could be something like a bigger version of Super Smash Bros, while MMO fighting games could deliver an actual war simulator, where hundreds of players come together to defend against an invading army in real-time.

 MOBAs are pretty big right now.
 In case you’re new to this whole Internet thing, let me first congratulate you on finding out awesome site, and then explain a bit more.
 In a MOBA, or Multiplayer Online Battle Arena, two small groups of players fight across a map in an attempt to destroy each other’s base.
 Each player plays a character with different skills and strengths, and they work together to overcome the other team.
 I think that it won’t be long before someone tries to introduce the “Massively” part of MMOs into a MOBA.
 Instead of two teams, why not four?
 Why not more?
 Teams will have to be bigger, but we already have MOBAs with over a hundred different characters to choose from.
 It would also mean each match would be much more strategic, as each team now needs to worry about more than enemy.
 Teams could form and break alliances in the heat of battle, play more defensively and let the other teams destroy each other before unleashing a coordinated attack on the survivors, and devise many other clever strategies.

-The future of MMOs and their subgenres is interesting to say the least.
-I can think of plenty more possible genre mashups than those I mentioned, and in truth there are probably more than I can even conceive of.
-With so many different game genres already existing today, there’s no telling where we’ll go from here.
-But I can promise you one thing - we will only go forward.
+The future of MMOs and new types of MMOs is interesting to say the least.
+With so many different game genres already existing today, there’s no telling where we’ll go from here!